 “You have to be anorexic to a point where you are not losing any power.
 So you have an eating disorder, but it’s not bad enough that it costs you any performance.
 By any standard, the top 50 guys at the Tour de France would all be severely underweight.”

 It seems like an unhealthy way to live that could have a lasting impact on their bodies in the future, but Phinney disagrees.
 “I think what has a lasting impact is the guys in the past who were abusing a lot of pharmaceuticals and cortisone and diuretics to get that skinny.
 You get skinny naturally.
 Back in the Palaeolithic days, we were running around after bison the whole day, and those dudes were pretty lean.”

-Talking of Phinney’s high profile, his appearance in a ‘Top 50 Most Marketable’ chart of athletes earlier this year, the only cyclist to make the cut, needs to be mentioned.
+Talking of Phinney’s high profile, his appearance in a ‘Top 50 Most Marketable’ chart of athletes earlier in 2014, the only cyclist to make the cut, needs to be mentioned.
 “I thought it was pretty funny.
 I certainly wasn’t expecting it.
 I know Cav has been on that list before.”

 Seeing as it’s compiled by a British company, and with some vested interests compiling the 50, we can take it with a pinch of salt for the moment, but they may be onto something a few years down the line.
 “If it was an American list, there is no way I would be on it.
 But cycling is big in the UK now.
 I’m not terribly money hungry, but if it’s there…”

 Top of the chart was Lewis Hamilton.
 Does he sound familiar, Taylor?
 “No, I don’t know him.”
 Point taken.